 - Porro prisms are the best for close and mid ranges.

-So, now you know what to look for when looking at the best smartphone telescopes and smartphone monoculars.
+So, now you know what to look for when looking at the best phone camera lens telescopes and smartphone monoculars.
 You know what our favourite products are and have the lowdown on the features that are most important.
-The only thing that’s left to do, is get that monocular and transform your smartphone into more professional spotting scope or camera.
+The only thing that’s left to do, is get that monocular and transform your smartphone into more professional spotting scope or camera and get started with your smartphone photography.